mzeren-vmw/armatures/arm-15.agent_kerberos/index.md

    within an organization.

-3) The **operational efficiency** gained by using an existing Kerberos infrastructure in lieu of deploying and securing an additional certificate authority.
+3) The **operational efficiency** gained by using an existing Kerberos infrastructure in lieu of deploying certificate infrastructure for Puppet agents.

 This new capability will benefit organizations that have an established Kerberos infrastructure that they wish to leverage for Puppet agent authentication.